-Anne Hyslop joined All4Ed in July 2018 and supports the organization’s work with state education leaders to build systems that promote equity and excellence for all students and with policymakers, advocates, and thought leaders to build better understanding of the implications of states’ policy choices in light of the changes and opportunities resulting from implementation of the Every Student Succeeds Act (ESSA).
+Anne Hyslop joined All4Ed in July 2018 and supports the organization’s work with state education leaders to build systems that promote equity and excellence for all students and with national and state policymakers and advocates to build better understanding of the implications of states’ policy choices and develop new policy solutions.

 Prior to her time in Washington, D.C., Ms. Hyslop worked in state government, developing early childhood policy for the governor of the Commonwealth of Virginia and the Virginia Early Childhood Foundation and helped design and manage Virginia’s quality rating and improvement system and other efforts to promote school readiness and access to high-quality preschool.
 She holds a bachelor’s degree in government from the College of William and Mary and a master’s degree in public policy from Georgetown University.